The “so simple, it’s silly” explanation…

 For this reason, laser tattoo removal is a process.
 It is necessary to allow time for the immune system’s “dump trucks” to haul away a good portion of the broken up ink before another laser treatment can be done.
 For this reason, we typically recommend at least 4 weeks between laser treatments.
 Since this is a process, what is usually seen as you progress through treatments is a gradual fading of the tattoo as your body moves more and more ink out.
 There are Med Spas such as AMG Aesthetics that are offering tattoo removal treatment.

 In a rock quarry, multiple dynamite blasts are needed to break up the rock.
 The same is true for laser tattoo removal.
 It is not possible for all of the ink to be broken up with just one laser treatment.
-If you want to try the laser tattoo removal treatments, consult experts like Franklin Skin and Laser or Trouvaille Med Spa.
+If you want to try the laser tattoo removal treatments like this tattoo removal in Bowie, MD, consult experts like Franklin Skin and Laser or Trouvaille Med Spa.
 New developments are being tested all the time, so who knows what the future holds!